A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

-Unfortunately, HARO links are tightly contested.
-According to a Zestard Report, only 3 of 10 queries get published on HARO.
+In that sense, HARO links are still the real deal—and they’re highly competitive too.
+According to a Zestard Report, only 3 of 10 relevant queries get published on HARO.

 Queries aside, there are several rules that sources and journalists must obey.

-Regardless, HARO remains one of the best link building tools.
+Regardless, HARO remains one of the best tools for link building.
 And don’t be put off by the rules.

-We will put you through the steps on how to use HARO — even as a beginner.
+We will put you through the steps to use HARO—even as a beginner—to build links.

 In this article, we will extensively discuss how to find HARO links.